 Chemotherapy: For cases that are difficult to treat by surgery or when the cancer has spread, chemotherapy can be used to treat liposarcoma.

 MRCLS is not known to run in families.
 When you have MRCLS, you may have other conditions that increase your chance of getting cancer.
 Genetic conditions such as Li-Fraumeni syndrome and neurofibromatosis may increase your risk of getting liposarcoma.

 How does MRCLS form?

 We do not yet know what causes MRCLS to form.
 Scientists are always working to understand how cancer forms, but it can be hard to prove.
-We know that in most cases of MRCLS, a chromosome (the part of your cells that contains your genes) breaks apart and gets put back together in the wrong way.
+We know that in most cases of MRCLS, a chromosome (the structures in your cells that contains your genes) breaks apart and gets put back together in the wrong way.
 This can cause cells to not function like they should.
 In MRCLS, a gene called FUS joins with a gene called CHOP.
 This happens in almost all cases, so it may be very important for how MRCLS forms.
 Scientists are trying to understand how this works, so they can invent new therapies.

 What is the prognosis for someone with MRCLS?

 The estimate of how a disease will affect you in the long term is called prognosis.
 Every person is different, and prognosis will depend on many factors, such as:

 - Where the tumor is in your body